3merillon/rmt-compose-poc/README.md

 ## Future Development

-I am seeking investment and collaboration opportunities to develop RMT into a comprehensive suite of next-generation music software tools.
+We are seeking investment and collaboration opportunities to develop RMT into a comprehensive suite of next-generation music software tools.
 The underlying mathematical approach has the potential to revolutionize how we create, analyze, and interact with music in the digital realm.

 ## Learn More